softonic/laravel-intelligent-scraper/README.md

 $event->scrapeRequest->type // Request type
 ```

+## Advanced usage

+There is another event named `ConfigurationScraped` that is triggered when a scrape is done automatically in the
+reconfiguration step.
+It is exactly the same than `Scraped` event.
+It is named differently because usually it is not
+interesting to use it apart from internally to update the dataset.

+`ConfigurationScraped` can be used to do updates or to know internals about the configuration process.

 ### Queue workers

 You need to workers, one for the default queue and another for the `configure` queue.
 The `configure` worker